appgardenstudios/hyaline/www/content/documentation/03-explanation/06-update-pr.md

 Hyaline places the following information into the Pull Request comment:

 * The Git SHA that was passed in
-* A checkbox to manually trigger a re-run
 * A list of recommendations where each one has:
   * A checkbox used to indicate that the recommendation for the document/section has been addressed
   * The name the document (and section if applicable)